ameliaghost/no396/_posts/2013-10-15-old-creative.markdown

 He haunts me, my ghost.
 He is with me every moment, and I have spent all these months willing him back to this life, back to the living.
 I will him to me, in the flesh, as a man I could love, as a man I would love if only he were here.
 It’s all I can do to stay sane, to move forward each day, to survive this painful prison.
 I do have a love for my ghost.
 I love him dearly, and he knows it.
 He’s the only man in my life, in all my tales and heartbreaks, who has treated me the way I deserve to be treated.
 An astonishing feat for a man who is not even here.

-"Did you hear the voices talking in the background on that *Ave Maria* video I made?"
+"Did you hear the voices talking in the background on that *Ave Maria*?"

 *I did.
 Thought maybe it was just me.*

 "No. We both heard them.
-I was sitting alone in the living room at the piano.
+I was sitting alone in the living room playing the piano.
 There were no tvs or radios or computers on.
 Interesting, isn’t it?"

-*Weird.*
+*Hm.*

 "I’ve listened to it a dozen times trying to figure out what it is."